People with rheumatoid arthritis often experience low back pain and sciatica in addition to joint pain.

 The exact cause of rheumatoid arthritis is unknown, but certain risk factors such as genetics, external toxins, infections, and hormones seem to be significant.

 When severe joint pain from rheumatoid arthritis harms a patient's everyday functionality, surgery to restore function such as joint replacements can be considered.

 Occupational therapists may aid in treating rheumatoid arthritis by helping take pressure off the hand joints, improve strength, and cope with chronic pain.

 Working with a foot and ankle specialist, along with a rheumatologist, can help foot and ankle rheumatoid arthritis patients better manage their specific symptoms.

-There are many treatments available to help reduce swelling and pain in the hands caused by rheumatoid arthritis.
-While some of these treatments can be done at home, others may require a doctor’s prescription.
-Hand surgery is rarely needed.
+There are many treatments to help reduce rheumatoid arthritis hand symptoms.
+Some can be done at home, others require prescription.
+Surgery is considered rarely.

-People who have rheumatoid arthritis have a greater risk of developing other medical conditions that affect the eyes, lungs, gums, kidneys, skin, and/or bones.
-This page describes signs and symptoms to look out for if you have RA.
+People with rheumatoid arthritis have a greater risk of developing other medical conditions that affect the eyes, lungs, gums, kidneys, skin, and/or bones.